 - Frequent travellers and digital nomads can use the card for ATM withdrawals in the home country and abroad

-- The card can also be used to be for goods and services in 200+ countries
+- The card can also be used to be for goods and services to spend in over 40 currencies and over 150 countries

 - Volume discount for large transfers (helpful for growing businesses)